This is the multi-page printable view of this section. Click here to print.

 enable_metrics: True or False, capture metrics defined by the metrics profile

-alert_profile: Path or URL to alert profile with the prometheus queries, see more details around alerts on its documentation page
+alert_profile: Path or URL to alert profile with the prometheus queries, see a sample of an alerts file of some preconfigured alerts we have set up and more documentation around it here

 metrics_profile: Path or URL to metrics profile with the prometheus queries to capture certain metrics on, see more details around metrics on its documentation page

-check_critical_alerts: True or False; When enabled will check prometheus for critical alerts firing post chaos
+check_critical_alerts: True or False; When enabled will check prometheus for critical alerts firing post chaos.
+Read more about this functionality in SLOs validation

 Elastic